lajohnston/smslib/docs/tilemap.md

 ### Add new data to the row buffer

-The row buffer is split by `tilemap.asm` into `rowBufferA` and `rowBufferB`, to handle scroll wrapping.
-Start by writing data to `rowBufferA` then write the remainder (if any) to `rowBufferB`.
-Start with the tile on the left edge of the screen and work to the right.
+The row buffer is split into `rowBufferA` and `rowBufferB` by `tilemap.asm` in order to handle the scroll wrapping.
+Start by writing tiles to `rowBufferA` then write the remainder (if any) to `rowBufferB`.
+Start with the tile on the left-most visible tile and work to the right.

 ```
 ; Example routine
 ld hl, pointerToARow

-; Set DE to rowBufferA and set A to number of bytes to write
+; Sets DE to rowBufferA and sets A to number of bytes to write
 tilemap.setRowBufferA

 ld b, 0
-ld c, a ; transfer byte count to BC
+ld c, a ; set BC to byte count
 ldir    ; copy data until BC == 0
 ```

 Once `rowBufferA` is full, write the remaining tiles (if any) to `rowBufferB`.
 Unlike `rowBufferA`, `rowBufferB` can sometimes have a size of 0, so ensure you check this.

 ```
-; Set DE to rowBufferB and set A to number of bytes to write
+; Sets DE to rowBufferB and sets A to number of bytes to write
 tilemap.setRowBufferB

 jp z, +     ; jp if there are no bytes to write
     ld b, 0
-    ld c, a ; transfer A to BC
+    ld c, a ; set BC to byte count
     ldir    ; copy data until BC == 0
 +:
 ```